StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 ## Description

 Creates a materialized view.

 Creating a materialized view is asynchronous operation.
-Running this command successfully indicates that the task of creating the materialized view is submitted successfully.
-You can view the building status of Sync Refresh synchronous materialized views in a database via [SHOW ALTER MATERIALIZED VIEW](../data-manipulation/SHOW%20ALTER%20MATERIALIZED%20VIEW.md) command.
+Running this command successfully indicates that the task of creating the materialized view is submitted, but has not been refreshed.
+You can view the refresh status via [SHOW MATERIALIZED VIEWS](../data-manipulation/SHOW%20MATERIALIZED%20VIEW.md) command.
 For usage information about materialized views, see [materialized view](../../../using_starrocks/Materialized_view.md).

-> **CAUTION**
->
-> Only users with the `CREATE_PRIV` privilege in the database where the base table resides can create a materialized view.

 StarRocks supports asynchronous materialized views from v2.4.
 The major differences between asynchronous materialized views and synchronous materialized views in previous versions are as follows: